What is OpenVoice?

 Methodology of the OpenVoice Text-to-Speech (TTS) benchmark on SaladCloud GPUs

 For this initial benchmark, we have focused exclusively on the Text-to-Speech (TTS) component of OpenVoice, setting the stage for a more comprehensive analysis that will include full TTS and voice cloning in a future benchmark.
-Utilizing the default voice parameters with a speed setting of 1, our base text was a book “Robots and Empire” by Isaac Asimov, available via Archive.org totaling approximately 150,000 words.
+Utilizing the default voice parameters with a speed setting of 1, our base text was the book “Robots and Empire” by Isaac Asimov, available via Archive.org, totaling approximately 150,000 words.

 To manage memory efficiency and ensure seamless processing, we broke down and processed the text into chunks of roughly 30 sentences, or 200-300 words.